 Getting Ready for Business Licenses and Permits

 If you plan on your corporation entering into a business that requires a license or a permit, be sure to get those soon.
-For example, you will probably have to obtain a business license before opening for business.
 In addition, you will most likely need a tax registration certificate for both federal and state taxes.
 Keep in mind other licenses and permits as well, such as an employer ID from the IRS, a seller's permit, a liquor license (if needed), a zoning permit, etc.

 Corporations are the most complex business legal structures to form and typically require some degree of professional legal assistance.
 A lawyer can help verify that you have chosen the right business structure for your purposes and ensure that it is properly established.
 Contact a local attorney for a free initial legal review of your situation to get started.